 Beamforming report if the Feedback Type subfield in the MIMO Control field of the VHT Compressed

 Beamforming frame(s) indicates SU.
-A VHT beamformee shall include MU Exclusive Beamforming Report information in a VHT Compressed Beamforming report if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates MU.
+A VHT beamformee shall include both VHT Compressed Beamforming Report information and MU Exclusive Beamforming Report information in a VHT Compressed Beamforming report if the Feedback Type subfield in the MIMO Control field of the VHT Compressed Beamforming frame(s) indicates MU.

 Move the paragraph starting from P152 L49(as quoted below) in P802.11ac_D3.1 to P153 L23